Afterward Job opened his mouth and cursed the day of his birth.Job 3:1(NASB)

 Job is introduced to us as a righteous man whom the Lord allowed to undergo some severe suffering that affected him financially, emotionally, physically, and spiritually.
 Overnight, his whole world fell apart as he dealt with the death of his ten adult children and faced utter, financial ruin.

 Job was further afflicted with painful boils that covered his entire body... and only the reader of the book of Job is aware of the reason for his suffering.
 Only the reader realises Job's faith is being tested and God's character is under assault from Satan.

-In verse 1 Job begins a sorrowful soliloquy.
-It is the first in a series of dramatic monologues where Job attempted to justify himself before his friends and questions the Lord as to why he was having to go through so much misery.
-His companions condemned him in long pious speeches.. in a futile attempted to 'comfort' their friend, while vigorously accusing him of sinning against God, and urging him to repent of his wicked ways!
+In verse 1, Job begins a sorrowful soliloquy.
+It is the first in a series of dramatic monologues where Job attempts to justify himself before his friends and questions the Lord as to why he was having to go through so much misery.
+His companions condemn him in long pious speeches... in a futile attempt to 'comfort' their friend, while vigorously accusing him of sinning against God and urging him to repent of his wicked ways!

-Like Job, we live in a fallen world where we have trials and tribulation, which may be a messenger of Satan... which will require us to stand fast in the faith and trust in the Lord with all our heart..
-OR it may be the consequences of sin, which the Lord will use to teach and train us.. if we have a teachable spirit that is honouring to the Lord.
+Like Job, we live in a fallen world where we have trials and tribulation which may be a messenger of Satan... which will require us to stand fast in the faith and trust in the Lord with all our heart...
+OR it may be the consequences of sin which the Lord will use to teach and train us if we have a teachable spirit that is honouring to the Lord.
 The trials of life and temptations of Satan serve as tests of our faith in God.
-The Lord knows the way we take and after we have been tried me, we will come forth as gold.
+The Lord knows the way we take and after we have been tried, we will come forth as gold.

 Unlike Job's friends, we should not automatically jump to one conclusion or another about the trials fellow believers are undergoing... (or indeed, those that we are going through), lest we display our own inflexible opinions, engage in religious bias, make dogmatic statements, or become legalistic critics.
 Rather, we should seek to edify and encourage weaker brethren.